HIV doesn't define you

 If you meet the following criteria for program eligibility, please use the form below to contact the housing team.

-- Participants must be living with HIV/AIDS
+- Participants must be living with HIV/AIDS and be living in or moving to Western Montana

 - Participants must be low-income